Squirrel Hill: Public schools

 Two other public elementary schools existed in Squirrel Hill.
 Brown School was built near the Monongahela River in 1888 on land donated by the Brown family.
 It closed in 1932.
 H.B.
 Davis School, named for a principal of the Frick Training School for Teachers, was located on Phillips Avenue.
 It opened in 1931 and closed in 1980.

 Squirrel Hill's Taylor Allderdice High School opened in 1927.
 It was named for the president of the National Tube Company, who was also a member of the Pittsburgh Public Schools Board of Education, which was created in 1911 and given jurisdiction over all the public schools in the city, including those in Squirrel Hill.

 Private schools

 Some private schools located in Squirrel Hill are St. Edmund's Academy, a private nonsectarian (formerly Episcopal) elementary school; Community Day School, a co-ed, independent Jewish day school for students ages 3 to grade 8; Hillel Academy of Pittsburgh; and Yeshiva Schools of Pittsburgh.
 The Day School at the Children's Institute of Pittsburgh serves children with a wide range of special needs.

 Higher education

 Carnegie Mellon University (CMU) and Chatham University are located in Squirrel Hill, although many of CMU's buildings are in Oakland.
 CMU borders Pittsburgh's Oakland neighborhood, while Chatham borders Shadyside.

 Local government

-The neighborhood is represented on Pittsburgh City Council by Corey O'Connor (District 5, Squirrel Hill South) and Erika Strassburger (District 8, Squirrel Hill North).
+The neighborhood is represented on Pittsburgh City Council by Barb Warwick (District 5, Squirrel Hill South) and Erika Strassburger (District 8, Squirrel Hill North).